Tragedy as two people die in crash at crossroads this afternoon

 Two people have tragically died following a crash at a crossroads in Barnsley this afternoon, Saturday, March 23.

-Emergency services were called at around 2pm to reports of a collision involving multiple vehicles at the junction of Barugh Green Road, Cawthorne Road and High Common Road.
+Emergency services were called at around 2pm to reports of a collision involving multiple vehicles at the junction of Barugh Green Road, Cawthorne Road and Higham Common Road.

 South Yorkshire Police said in a statement issued shortly after 4pm: "Officers are currently attending alongside the fire and ambulance services.
 Two people have sadly been pronounced dead at the scene."

-"The crossroad junction which includes Cawthorne Road, Barugh Green Road and High Common Road is currently closed.
+"The crossroad junction which includes Cawthorne Road, Barugh Green Road and Higham Common Road is currently closed.

 Comment Guidelines